-(1) If a student attempts to influence the results of a course or examination through cheating or the use of unauthorized aids or resources, the exam shall be allocated the grade of "Insufficient (5.0)" or "Fail."
-The consequences set forth in sentence 1 can already be determined if the examinee carries with them unauthorized aids or resources after the examination task has been given out.
-In serious cases, the responsible examination board may bar the student in question from taking further examinations.
-In accordance with sentence 3, the student concerned must be given the opportunity to be heard before a decision is made.
+(1) If an examinee attempts to influence coursework or exam results through cheating or the use of unauthorized aids or resources, the exam shall be graded as "Insufficient (5.0)" or "Fail."
+The consequences noted in sentence 1 can already be determined if the examinee has in their possession unauthorized aids or resources after the examination task has been given out.

-- (2) An examinee who disrupts the proper course of an examination may be excluded from the remainder of the examination by the examiner or proctor of that exam.
-In this case, the student's examination performance shall be allocated the grade of "Insufficient (5.0)" or "Fail."
-Attempts by students taking the same examination to provide unauthorized assistance or other support may be considered a disruption according to sentence 1.
-This also applies to unsupervised examinations, such as term papers or final theses.
-Paragraph 1, sentences 3 and 4 shall apply accordingly. - (3) If an act of cheating pursuant to paragraph 1 only becomes known after the degree certificate has been issued, the responsible examination board may, after the incriminating decision has become final and binding, retroactively correct the grades for those examinations in which the examinee cheated and declare the examination wholly or partially "Insufficient (5.0)". - (4) If a student has influenced or attempted to influence admission to or registration for or withdrawal from a degree program or exam by means of deception or cheating, the provisions of paragraph 1 shall apply mutatis mutandis. - (5) In principle, any form of plagiarism as well as work commissioned by third parties is considered to be a serious case of cheating.
-If the examination board determines that plagiarism has occurred, the student concerned shall forfeit the right to a repeat examination in that same semester and in the semester immediately following.
-Paragraph 1, sentence 3 applies mutatis mutandis.
-When determining whether to impose the penalty of exclusion from all subsequent examinations, it is essential to assess the extent of the plagiarism and to consider whether the plagiarism has been recurrent and/or was found in the context of a final thesis.
-Paragraph 1 sentence 4 applies mutatis mutandis.
+- (2) An examinee who disrupts the proper course of an examination may be excluded from continuing with the exam by the examiner or proctor.
+In this case, the exam in question shall be graded as "Insufficient (5.0)" or "Fail."
+Attempts to provide unauthorized assistance or support by examinees taking the same exam may be considered a disruption as per sentence 1.
+This also applies to unsupervised examinations like term papers or final theses. - (3) If an act of cheating pursuant to paragraph 1 or paragraph 2 is discovered only after the degree certificate has been issued, the responsible examination board may, once the incriminating decision is final and binding, retroactively correct the grades for the affected exams in which the cheating occurred and declare the exam wholly or partially "Insufficient (5.0)". - (4) If a student has influenced or attempted to influence admission to or registration for or withdrawal from a degree program or exam through deception or cheating, paragraph 1 shall apply mutatis mutandis. - (5) Regarding paragraphs 1, 2, and 4, in serious cases the student may be excluded from taking further exams.
+When imposing the sanction of exclusion from all further exams, particular consideration must be given as to whether the plagiarism was repeated, or detected in final thesis, and the extent of the plagiarism. - (6) The examination board is responsible for the tasks outlined in paragraphs 1 to 5.
+Before any adverse decision is made by the board, the affected student must be given the opportunity to be heard.